Topological power pumping in quantum circuits: Topological pump in quantum circuits : the topological qutrit

-The importance of the non-adiabatic effects can be anticipated from the estimation of the time of validity of the adiabatic approximation~$\tau_\mathrm{adiab}$ introduced in Eq.~\eqref{eq:adiabTime}.
-In this expression, the maximum of the adiabatic parameter~$\epsilon_{\mu\nu}$ is taken on all the values of phases~$\phi_1$ and~$\phi_2$, and the mean free time~$\tau_\mathrm{mft}$ is the order of magnitude of the phases periodicity, we take~$\tau_\mathrm{mft}=2\pi/\omega_2\sim 0.3\mu\mathrm{s}$.
-For the point A,~B and~C of the phase diagram, the Landau-Zener collision time~$\tau_{01}^\mathrm{col}$ associated to the transition between states~0 and~1 is one order of magnitude below this mean free time, which is consistent with the derivation of the adiabatic time~$\tau_\mathrm{adiab}$ discussed in section~\ref{sec:conditionAdiab}.
-For the point~A of maximal stability with a preparation in band~0, we get~$\tau_\mathrm{adiab}^\mathrm{A}\sim 150\mathrm{ms}$ so the non-adiabatic effect will not be limiting for experiments with these parameters values.
-This is illustrated in Fig.~\ref{fig:pumpingLongTime}(a), where the evolution for~100$\mu\mathrm{s}$ of the energy~$\hbar\omega_1 (n_1+n_3)$ and the populations~$p_\mu(t)=|\braket{\psi_\mu(t)}{\Psi(t)}|^2$ of the qutrit state~$\ket{\Psi(t)}$ on the three instantaneous eigenstates~$\ket{\psi_\mu(t)}$ is displayed.
-The qutrit stays in the ground state with~$p_0(t)>0.997$, and the energy is transferred at the topologically quantized rate.
 Figure~\ref{fig:pumpingLongTime}(b) corresponds to point~B closer to the topological transition line towards the phase where~$\Chern^{(0)}=0$.
-The estimated time of adiabaticity for band~0 is~$\tau_\mathrm{adiab}^\mathrm{B}\sim 6\mu\mathrm{s}$.
+The estimated time of adiabaticity for band~0 is~$\tau_\mathrm{adiab}^\mathrm{B}\sim 6~\mu\mathrm{s}$.
 After this typical time, the population on state~1 exceeds~0.1, in agreement with the definition of~$\tau_\mathrm{adiab}$, and the pumping rate deviate from its topologically quantized value.
 Figure~\ref{fig:pumpingLongTime}(c) corresponds to point~C, where we crossed a different topological transition line, where the ground state remains topological but the first excited state switches from trivial to non-trivial with Chern number~$\Chern^{(1)}=-4$.
-We compute here~$\tau_\mathrm{adiab}^\mathrm{C}\sim 8\mu\mathrm{s}$ in agreement with the observed deviations from the adiabatic evolution.
-At longer times, about~70$\mu$s, the first excited state is mostly populated and the energy pumping is reversed, manifesting the associated change of Chern number.
+We compute here~$\tau_\mathrm{adiab}^\mathrm{C}\sim 8~\mu\mathrm{s}$ in agreement with the observed deviations from the adiabatic evolution.
+At longer times, about~70~$\mu$s, the first excited state is mostly populated and the energy pumping is reversed, manifesting the associated change of Chern number.